josiahsliu/josiahsliu.github.io/essays/ai-learning.md

 # Future Considerations

 One thing about AI that I would say is that using AI isn't a bad thing.
 It's very useful and can help you in a lot of different ways.
-I would say there is a lot of areas for improvement like GitHub CoPilot.
+I would say there is a lot of areas for improvement for AI which in the future would be more advanced.
 One thing they can do for GitHub CoPilot is that after impleting a code they should explain what it does like ChatGPT.
 In the future, I know that AI will get better and better which I'm very excited about.
-Using AI is a great thing and it's never a bad thing.
 Being able to use AI can help us be more open minded and to have more knowledge.

-# Challenge Yourself
+# Conclusion

-From using Bootstrap 5 framework does have its pros and cons but that doesn’t mean we shouldn’t use Bootstrap 5.
-Its framework is really hard to get down and to understand but once you’re able to learn it can be extremely helpful and fun.
-It may be frustrating and takes a lot of time, but it’s a great framework to use for HTML, and it can save a lot of time using CSS.
+In conclusion, I do believe AI can be a good thing but also a bad thing.
+We all shouldn't depend on AI but we should all depend in our knowledge with what we know.
+I use AI for good reasons which are helping me solve problems, being able to have different opportunities, and to be open minded with different alternatives with solving problems and being able to learn more about AI.
+AI should be open for the world and not kept in secret.